IreneKilgannon/pands-project/README.md

 ## Background to Fisher's Iris Data Set

 In 1928 Edgar Anderson published his paper entitled ['The Problem of Species in the Northern Blue Flags, _Iris versicolor_ and _Iris virginica_'](https://www.biodiversitylibrary.org/page/15997721).
 Anderson was a evolutionary biologist interested in answering two questions namely, what are species and how have they originated?
-Between 1923 and 1928 he and his team studied _Iris versicolor_ at a number of different sites from Ontario in Canada to Alabama in the United States, by measuring a number of different iris characteristics.
+Between 1923 and 1928 he and his team studied _Iris versicolor_ by measuring a number of different iris characteristics at a number of different sites from Ontario in Canada to Alabama in the United States.
 Surprisingly his study found that there were actually two iris species present, _Iris versicolor_ and _Iris virginia_ and that it was possible to differentiate between them by geographic location.
 This is reflected in the [common names of these two species of iris](https://hgic.clemson.edu/factsheet/rain-garden-plants-iris-versicolor-and-iris-virginica/). _Iris versicolor_ is commonly known as the Northern blue flag iris and _Iris virginica_ is commonly known as the Southern blue flag iris.

 ![iris](images//Iris_images.png)